Joshuakinkade/go-site/README.md

 # README

 ## Goals
+- build a website that allows me to write blog posts and share photos.
+- experiment go application development and architecture.
+  - handling database stuff: sql queries, migrations, etc.
+  - testing methodologies
+- get some experience with using AI code completion in go, specifically GitHub Copilot.

+## Features
+- frontend website with blog posts and photo galleries
+- backend API for managing posts and photos
+- support for markdown in blog posts
+- optimized photo loading

 ## Project Design

 ### Architecture
 - basically a web MVC with different names.
 - a web layer that handles requests and responses.